rauc/rauc/docs/reference.rst

     are running a new enough version.

   .. important::
-    If RAUC uses the file name extension and the slot type to decide how to extract the image file content to the slot.
+    RAUC uses the file name extension and the slot type to decide how to extract the image file content to the slot.
     Make sure to only use :ref:`supported file name extensions
     <sec-ref-image-types-to-fileext-map>`!